Determines whether given positions are near land based on a land polygon shape file.

 - shape

-Coordinate reference system (CRS) to use for positions and output.
+Coordinate reference system (CRS) to use for input and output.
 Default is EPSG code 4326 (WGS84).

 - remove_small_islands

-Logical indicating whether to remove small islands from the coastline if a custom shapefile is provided.
-Default is TRUE.
+Logical indicating whether to remove small islands from the coastline.
+Useful in archipelagos.
+Default is

 Details